Design Guild

+Background

 The Guild emerged just over a year after the publication of New Zealand Design Review in Wellington in April 1948, and soon after the New Zealand lecture tour of industrial designer and president of the Society of Industrial Artists (SIA) in Britain, Milner Gray, in April 1949, arranged by the British Council in Australia and New Zealand.

 Gray's lecture, The Industrial Design Profession in Great Britain, touched on the design organisations there.
 Amongst these, the most complete effort to organise the profession had been that of the Society of Industrial Artists formed in 1930, "to establish for designers a status comparable with that of the architect and the engineer."
 And on that path, "in 1936 the Royal Society of Arts singled out a limited number of designers of high eminence and bestowed on them a diploma carrying the right to use the affix R.D.I.
 (Royal Designer for Industry).
 This is often called 'the blue ribbon' of the profession…"

 Several New Zealanders in Britain had attained Royal Designer for Industry status—Keith Murray amongst the first in 1936 and Brian O'Rorke in 1939.

 At the Guild's inaugural luncheon in Auckland in June 1949, Cyril Knight, Dean of the Faculty of Architecture at Auckland University College, affirmed that: "The Guild is an organisation formed to bring together designers in various fields and to publicise good design."
 He reminded some 200 present members that: "This country is full of shoddy goods, shoddy houses, shoddy cities and the implements we use, the very tools of trade, are shoddy too," created on the excuse that they will "do the job".
 In pursuit of "gracious living", he concluded: "Thus it may be said that in activities large and small there is room for good design and reason too, for a forum to talk about it, to demonstrate and explain how the pattern of life based upon good design can offer great happiness to mankind."

+The Free Lance, 27 July 1949, also observed that: